-Tip: you can get some great photos of Amir Temur from Hamid Alimjan Park right opposite without risking life and limb by trying to cross the road.
+Travel Tip: You can get some great photos of Amir Temur from Hamid Alimjan Park right opposite without risking life and limb by trying to cross the road.

-2) Tilla Kari Park — just behind Registan Square, offers some interesting and different perspectives of Registan Square.
+2) Tilla Kari Park — just behind Registan Square, this park offers interesting and different perspectives of Registan Square.

 Bukhara is known as a museum town with over 140 ancient monuments dating back more than 2000 years.
 The old city was another important trading post on the lucrative Silk Road route.
 Bukhara’s old city was classified as a UNESCO world heritage listed site in 1993.

-This tiny madrasah has 4 little blue-domed minarets and an open courtyard around it.
+This tiny madrasah has four little blue-domed minarets and an open courtyard around it.
 Inside, there’s a small Uzbek stall selling traditional wares.

 This old stone pool used to be a meeting place in past times where people drank water, washed and talked.
 Nowadays, many have been filled due to problems with water-borne diseases.
 However, the Lyabi Haus pool remains and to this day, is still a popular place where you can find alfresco dining and a place to relax from the days travelling.

-Tip: head here for a late evening drink or dinner as every couple of days you’ll be able to watch and listen to some traditional music
+Travel Tip: Head here for a late evening drink or dinner as every couple of days you’ll be able to watch and listen to some traditional music

-Right outside the madrasah, a statue of Hodja Nasruddin, an ancient philosopher known along the Silk Road for his wisdom and wit, gestures with his hands.
-It is said that those who rub the statue will have good luck – Hodja was probably laughing to himself at the thought.
+Right outside the madrasah, is a statue of Hodja Nasruddin, an ancient philosopher known along the Silk Road for his wisdom and wit.
+It is said that those who rub the statue will have good luck.

 Just north and over the road lies the Madrasah Kukeldash.
-It does not look much different from other madrassahs but inside is a family-owned business selling and teaching Suzanne embroidery, many adorned with the good luck fruit, the pomegranate.
+It doesn’t look very different from other madrasahs, but inside is a family-owned business selling and teaching Suzanne embroidery.
+Many of the materials were decorated with the good luck fruit, the pomegranate.